 NLP Cloud is a service I have contributed to recently.
+It is an API based on spaCy and HuggingFace transformers in order to propose Named Entity Recognition (NER), sentiment analysis, text classification, summarization, and much more.
 It is using several interesting technologies under the hood so I thought I would create a series of articles about this.
 This first one will be about container orchestration and how we are implementing it thanks to Docker Swarm.
 Hope it will be useful!

 Why Container Orchestration

 NLP Cloud is using tons of containers, mainly because each NLP model is running inside its own container.
 Not only do pre-trained models have their own containers, but also each user’s custom model has a dedicated container.
 It is very convenient for several reasons:

 - It is easy to run an NLP model on the server that has the best resources for it.
 Machine learning models are very resource hungry: they consume a lot of memory, and it is sometimes interesting to run them on a GPU (in case you are using NLP transformers for example).
 It is then best to deploy them onto a machine with specific hardware.

 - Horizontal scalability can be ensured by simply adding more replicas of the same NLP model

 - High availability is made easier thanks to redundancy and automatic failover